noamsiegel/Projects/README.md

 # Projects
-This repo is an aggregation of some of the small projects that I have worked on.
+This repo is an aggregation of some of the projects that I have worked on.
 I've split them into these categories if you'd like to browse:

 ## [Data Analysis](https://github.com/noamsiegel/Projects/tree/main/Data%20Analysis)
 - [Sea Level Predictor](https://github.com/noamsiegel/Projects/blob/main/Data%20Analysis/Sea%20Level%20Predictor.md)